The Lego Movie: Music

 The film's original score was composed by Mark Mothersbaugh, who had previously collaborated with Lord and Miller on Cloudy with a Chance of Meatballs (2009) and 21 Jump Street (2012).
 The Lego Movie soundtrack contains the score as the majority of its tracks.
-Also included is the song "Everything Is Awesome" written by Shawn Patterson, Joshua Bartholomew, and Lisa Harriton, who also perform the song under the name Jo Li.
-The single, released on January 23, 2014, is performed by Tegan and Sara featuring The Lonely Island (Andy Samberg, Akiva Schaffer, and Jorma Taccone), who wrote the rap lyrics, and is played in the film's end credits.
-The soundtrack was released on February 4, 2014, by WaterTower Music.
+Also included is the song "Everything Is Awesome" written by Shawn Patterson, Joshua Bartholomew and Lisa Harriton, who additionally perform the song under the name Jo Li.
+The single, released on 23 January 2014, is performed by Tegan and Sara featuring The Lonely Island (Andy Samberg, Akiva Schaffer and Jorma Taccone), who wrote the rap lyrics, and is played in the film's end credits.
+The soundtrack was released on 4 February 2014, by WaterTower Music.